schwzr/dsf-spring-school-imaging-tests/exercises/basic-concepts-and-lessons.md

 ### Process Access Control

-As mentioned in the chapter on [ActivityDefinition](basic-concepts-and-lessons.md#activitydefinition) and [Process Access Control](basic-concepts-and-lessons.md#process-access-control), you will use the [dsf-extension-process-authorization](https://github.com/datasharingframework/dsf/blob/release/1.4.0/dsf-fhir/dsf-fhir-validation/src/main/resources/fhir/StructureDefinition/dsf-extension-process-authorization-1.0.0.xml) to define access rules for all [Task](basic-concepts-and-lessons.md#task) resources available to the BPMN process that ActivityDefinition represents.
+As mentioned in the description of [ActivityDefinition](basic-concepts-and-lessons.md#activitydefinition) and [Read Access Tag](basic-concepts-and-lessons.md#read-access-tag), you will use the [dsf-extension-process-authorization](https://github.com/datasharingframework/dsf/blob/release/1.4.0/dsf-fhir/dsf-fhir-validation/src/main/resources/fhir/StructureDefinition/dsf-extension-process-authorization-1.0.0.xml) to define access rules for all [Task](basic-concepts-and-lessons.md#task) resources available to the BPMN process that ActivityDefinition represents.
 Depending on your use-case the [dsf-extension-process-authorization](https://github.com/datasharingframework/dsf/blob/release/1.4.0/dsf-fhir/dsf-fhir-validation/src/main/resources/fhir/StructureDefinition/dsf-extension-process-authorization-1.0.0.xml) will look quite different once configured.